tlc-pack/tenset/docs/try_pretrained_models_on_aws_c59x.md

 ln -s dataset_cpu dataset
 ```

 3. Sample a subset of the dataset and do featurization.
-The sampling is required because the c5.9xlarge instance does not have enought CPU memory to train on full dataset.
+The sampling is required because the c5.9xlarge instance does not have enough CPU memory to train a model on the full dataset.
 ```
 python3 make_dataset.py --logs dataset/measure_records/platinum-8272/*.json --preset batch-size-1 --sample-in-files 500
 ```